lit/lit/README.md

 ## How it Works

-`lit-html` utilizes some unique properties of HTML `<template>` elements and JavaScript tmplate literals.
+`lit-html` utilizes some unique properties of HTML `<template>` elements and JavaScript template literals.
 So it's helpful to understand them first.

 ### Tagged Template Literals